magnars/magnars.com/content/blog-posts/alea-iacta-est.md

 :blog-post/description

-Dice games are far more enjoyable if you can see the dice roll, so I rolled up my sleeves and wrote some CSS in preparation for the presentation.
+Dice games are far more enjoyable if you can see the dice roll, so I rolled up my sleeves and wrote some CSS in preparation for Parens of the Dead.
 Here's what I learned about rolling dice with CSS.

 :blog-post/body